manlius/muxViz/README.md

 (C) Copyright 2013-2021, Manlio De Domenico (manlio.dedomenico at urv.cat)

-Each file in this folder is part of the muxViz package.
+Each file in this folder is part of the muxViz package, if not specified otherwise by another license.

 muxViz is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.